 Candidiasis is bothersome but rarely life threatening.
 However, some forms of candidiasis are serious.
 They include

 (See also Overview of Fungal Infections Overview of Fungal Infections Fungi are neither plants nor animals.
 They were once thought to be plants but are now classified as their own kingdom.
 Some fungi cause infections in people.
 Because fungal spores are often... read more , Candidiasis Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
 Candidiasis tends to occur in moist areas of the skin.
 Candidiasis may cause rashes, scaling, itching, and swelling.
-Doctors examine the affected... read more of the skin, and Vaginal Yeast Infection Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune system increases... read more .)
+Doctors examine the... read more of the skin, and Vaginal Yeast Infection Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
+Being pregnant or having diabetes or a weakened immune... read more .)

 In invasive candidiasis, the infection spreads to other parts of the body, such as the heart valves, brain, spleen, kidneys, and eyes.
 Invasive candidiasis occurs mainly in people with a weakened immune system and in hospitalized people.
 Candidiasis is one of the most common infections acquired in the hospital.